Pension Towers

-Pension Towers, also known as NSSF Pension Towers, is a skyscraper currently under construction in Kampala, Uganda.
+The Pension Towers, also known as the NSSF Pension Towers, is a skyscraper in Kampala, Uganda.
+Standing at a height of 155 m and encompassing 32 floors, it is currently the tallest building in Uganda.
+Construction on the project began in 2008 and was completed in 2025.

 Location

-The skyscraper is located on Lumumba Avenue, on Nakasero Hill, an upscale neighborhood in Kampala (pop.1,507,080 in 2014), the capital and largest city in Uganda.
-The geographical coordinates of the building are: 0°19'15.0"N, 32°34'38.0"E (Latitude:0.320833; Longitude:32.577222). opposite the French Embassy.
+The skyscraper is located on Lumumba Avenue on Nakasero Hill, an upscale neighborhood in Kampala, the capital and largest city in Uganda.

 Overview

-Under construction since 2008, the office complex consists of three interconnected towers; one central tower of 32 stories in height, flanked on either side by a ten-story tower.
-When finished, the three towers will contain approximately 75000 m2 of office space.
-Parking for over 500 vehicles will be provided in the development.
+Construction of the office complex began in 2008 and consists of three interconnected towers.
+The design features a central 32-story tower flanked on either side by a 10-story tower.
+Upon final completion, the three structures will provide approximately 75,000 square meters (807,293 square feet) of commercial office space alongside parking facilities designed to accommodate over 500 vehicles.

-As of December 2021, the skyscraper which was approximately 70 percent complete, was valued at about USh300 billion (approx. US$85 million).
-It was the largest (both in size and value), single real-estate investment in the country, at that time.
+As of December 2021, the skyscraper was approximately 70 percent complete and was valued at about USh 300 billion (approximately US$ 85 million).
+It was the largest single real estate investment in the country by both size and value at that time.

 History

-National Social Security Fund (Uganda) (NSSF), currently maintains its headquarters in Workers House on Pilkington Avenue.
-In order to take advantage of the shortage of upscale commercial rental space in the city, NSSF began the construction of a headquarters complex in 2008.
-Initially the design called for a central tower of 25 stories, with matching 8 story towers on each side of the central building.
-In 2011, the design was changed, increasing the side towers to 10 stories each and modifying the architecture.
+The National Social Security Fund, also known as the NSSF, currently maintains its headquarters in Workers House on Pilkington Avenue.
+To address the shortage of upscale commercial rental space in the city, the NSSF began the construction of a new headquarters complex in 2008.
+The initial design called for a central tower of 25 floors, flanked by matching 8-story towers on each side of the building.
+In 2011, the design was updated to increase the height of the side towers to 10 stories each and modify the overall architecture.

-ROKO Construction Company, a Ugandan engineering and construction company, constructed the four basement floors between 2008 and 2012, but failed to qualify for further works on the project.
-Three Chinese firms were in a final bidding process to complete the construction.
+ROKO Construction Company, which is a Ugandan engineering and construction firm, completed the four basement levels of the project between 2008 and 2012 but did not qualify for subsequent phases of the development.
+Following this, three Chinese firms participated in the final bidding process to secure the contract for the remaining construction works.

-In August 2018, Patrick Byabakama Kaberenge, the Chairman of NSSF, announced that the construction of phase 2 of the skyscraper had been awarded to China Railway Construction Engineering Group Company Limited.
-The height of the central tower had been increased to 32 storeys.
-Work on the second phase is expected to start before the end of 2018 and last about three years.
+In August 2018, the Chairman of the National Social Security Fund, Patrick Byabakama Kaberenge, announced that the contract for the second phase of the skyscraper had been awarded to China Railway Construction Engineering Group Company Limited.
+The design was modified to increase the height of the central tower to 32 floors.
+Work on this second phase was initially scheduled to commence before the end of 2018, with an estimated duration of approximately three years.

-In February 2019, Ugandan print media reported that construction would resume in March 2019 with completion stated no later than May 2022.
-The main contractor would use own funds to construct the skyscraper, with NSSF paying at closing in 2022.
+In February 2019, Ugandan print media reported that construction was scheduled to resume in March 2019, with project completion expected no later than May 2022.
+Under the terms of the agreement, the main contractor would utilize its own funds to complete the skyscraper, with the National Social Security Fund providing payment upon the project closing in 2022.